biny001/weather-app-react-/README.md

 # Weather App

 The Weather App is a web application built with React that allows users to check the current weather conditions for various locations.
-It provides real-time weather information, including temperature, humidity, wind speed, and more.
+It provides real-time weather information

 ## Features

-- **Current Weather:** Display the current weather conditions for a specific location, including temperature, humidity, and weather description.
+- **Current Weather:** Display the current weather conditions for a specific location
 - **Search:** Search for weather information by entering a city or location.
 - **Multiple Locations:** View the weather for different locations.
 - **Responsive Design:** Works seamlessly on both desktop and mobile devices.

-## Demo

-You can access a live demo of the Weather App at [https://your-demo-url-here.com](https://your-demo-url-here.com).

 ## Installation